khanhmaibui/thiefescape/README.md

 `mvn javadoc:javadoc`

-The Javadocs are located in the `target/site/apidocs` directory and can be viewed by opening the index.html file in your browser.
+The Javadocs would be located in the `target/site/apidocs` directory and can be viewed by opening the index.html file in your browser.